andrewle19/BandRadar/README.md

 ### Project 1 Band Feedback

 ###### Scope
 The website's scope is to provide direct feedback for recent Band Performances.
 The user can write up reviews from a past band performance.
 The users can see other users reviews of other band performances.

 The purpose for this project is to create a simple and easy webpage for bands to use for their fans/critics to voice their opinions of their performance.

 This project was designed to give us experience in creating a webpage with a team

 The overall goal for BandRadar is to create a website for bands This website will allow pictures of each band.
-A description section for describing the band, the memember, the name, where they are located, and what ever else the band wants people to know about them.
+A description section for describing the band, the member, the name, where they are located, and what ever else the band wants people to know about them.

 There will be a way to navigate the pages of the website by clicking on the band's thumbnail.